AdrienKuhn/spotify-cli/README.md

   --all-artists               If set, will process liked tracks secondary
                               artists

-  --commit                    Use this flag to actually unfollow artists.
+  --commit                    Use this flag to commit changes.
   --help                      Show this message and exit.
 ```